Active Vapor-Based Robotic Wiper: Active Vapor-Based Normal Estimation

 \subsection{Spraying Water Vapor}

-\figref{process} shows an outline of the proposed method.
-We start spraying water vapor at the point where the robot gripper approaches the target plane.
-The position of the sprayed water vapor is changed by the robot arm motion to mark a misted area in the shape of a cruciform shape.
+\figref{process} outlines the proposed method.
+Water vapor is sprayed as the robot gripper nears the target plane.
+The robot arm moves the vapor to create a cruciform misted area.
+This cross-shaped mist helps determine azimuth and elevation angles from the line lengths.

-To determine both the azimuth and elevation angles from the extracted line lengths, the system creates a cross-shaped misted area on the target surface.
-To obtain the cross-shaped misted area, in the spraying motion, the robot arm performs a reciprocating motion of linear trajectories up/down and left/right from the initial position where the robot has approached the target plane.
-After completing the spraying, the robot arm moves on the arcs of the radius of the distance from the initial position to the target plane in both the directions of elevation and azimuth displacement.
-The circumferential speed at which the robot moves on the arc is generated such that it takes less time than $T_{completion}[{\rm s}]$ to complete the movement on the arc; thus, the following equation is satisfied:
+The robot arm executes reciprocating linear motions up/down and left/right from the initial position to form the misted cross.
+Post-spraying, the robot arm moves along arcs at a speed ensuring the arc movement is completed in less than $T_{completion}[{\rm s}]$, satisfying the following equation:

-where $r$ [mm] is the distance to the target plane, $\beta$ [rad] is the rotation angle of the robot gripper when estimating the normal after completing the water vapor spraying, and $v_{wrist}$ [mm/s] is the circumferential speed at that time.
+where $r$ [mm] is the distance to the target plane, $\beta$ [rad] is the rotation angle of the robot gripper when estimating the normal after completing water vapor spraying, and $v_{wrist}$ [mm/s] is the circumferential speed at that time.